-Your My account will display an alert when you have exceeded your limit and display an 'Upgrade' link.
+Your Account page will show an alert when you have exceeded your limit and display an 'Upgrade' link.
 The server will also email you an alert and ask you to upgrade your account.
 It will send the alert once a day for a week then suspend your list.
 See: Renewing / Upgrading your list

 There is no limit to the number of emails your subscribers can send, and no throttling of delivery rates .
 Your subscribers can send as many emails as they like.

 Mailman allows only one instance of a listname on each server.
 If the listname you want is already being used, you can try another server location on the order form.

 Yes.
 Please see instructions on how to Migrate a list from another hosting company.
 Some people prefer us to do it for them - and we're happy to do it.
 There is no charge for this service.
-We do limit imported message archives to 100MB - which is generally a few years worth of messages.
+We limit initial imported message archives to 250MB – which is generally a few years worth of messages.
 Feel free to contact us if you have any questions about migrating your list.

 In your list's Admin section, under 'General options', set 'Emergency moderation' to 'On'.
 (This is about half way down the page you land on when you login to your list's Admin section).